Tag: life

 It is possible that Hezekiah’s illness could have been healed by modern medicine.
 Many of the illnesses in the are quite possible to be healed.
 This doesn’t minimize the healing miracle that occurred, especially the manner in which it occurred (a prompt—almost immediate— to ).

-The father of the asked for faith in the face of his unbelief.
+The of the son asked for faith in the face of his unbelief.
 The disciples still didn’t get their own disbelief.
 Disbelief was all around.
 Disbelief is all around us.

 ※Reflection※